muarshad01/Docker_and_Kubernetes/06_Production_Grade_Workflow.md

 ## 63: Docker's Purpose

-* Docker is a took in a normal development flow.
-Docker makes some of these tasks a lot easier.
+* Docker is a **tool** in a normal development flow.
+* Docker makes some of these tasks a lot easier.

 ***